Financial Aid FAQs

 I received a stipend from the University, will I receive tax documentation for that?

 No, the University doesn’t issue tax documentation for stipend payments as that funding is considered self-reported for tax purposes.
 Students can access their payslips in Workday to use as documentation of the funding should they need it for tax purposes.
 If you are a non-resident for tax purposes, you may receive documentation.
-The University has more information about stipends and taxes on the UChicagoGRAD website.
+We have more information about Law School stipend processing on our Financial Aid Stipend webpage.

 What if I still have questions and need more direction?